filakhtov/gentoo-use-docs/media-libs/alsa-lib.md

 Pass the `--enable-python` option to the configure script.
 Build and install the `smixer-python` module that provides Python bindings in form of simple abstact wrapper for the mixer interface.

 This flag should only be enabled if there is a need to use `smixer_python` module in Python scripts.

-### thread-safety
-Pass the `--enable-thread-safety` option to the configure script.
-Make sure that some PCM functions (e.g. `snd_pcm_avail_update`) are thread-safe and can be called concurrently from multiple threads, and all the functions that are often called during streaming are also covered as thread-safe.
-When enabled, thread-safe behavior also can be disabled at runtime on per application basis by setting `LIBASOUND_THREAD_SAFE` environment variable to zero.

-It is recommended to enable this flag.